THE BEST PROTEIN SHAKE

 A few key factors to making this the best protein shake

-- The xanthan gum to make it thick and creamy!
-If I had an ice cream maker like my brother, this wouldn’t be necessary… and I’m sure the flavor would be amazing because there would be no dilution from the ice.
-But I don’t… and the xanthan gum is key to helping it thicken up and get creamier… more like a dessert, less like a supplement- ew.
+- The xanthan gum to make it thick and creamy! .
+The weird name makes it intimidating, but it’s just a plant-based thickener.
+Xanthan gum is key to helping it blend up thick and creamy…. more like a dessert, less like a supplement- ew.
 I linked the exact bag I bought from Amazon.
 I just leave my 1/4 tsp in the bag for easy shake-making!
 Some people feel bloated or gassy from too much xanthan, so don’t go overboard.

 - A good protein powder.
-My current FAVORITE, is the chocolate by Active Stack.
+(Finally adding my affiliate links and codes here if you want to use.)
+My current FAVORITE, is the chocolate by Active Stacks.
+(Use Lillie for 10% off).
 It’s a beef protein powder, rather than your typical whey.
 This means it’s dairy free, and easier on digestion for lots of us.
 Ingredient list is short and simple and sweetened naturally.
 It tastes like good chocolate milk.
-I love it.
-Sometimes I use a whole scoop, sometimes I do half and half, using some Bad Athletics Coconut, or Salted Caramel.
-Bowmar Nutrition has a salted caramel egg based protein that’s great mixed with it as well!
+I LOVE it.
+But I also love going halvesies with another favorite to mix it up.
+My very favorites to throw in are the Clean Simple Eats S’more and peanut butter cup.
+(Use Lillie for 10% off) or Bad Athletics Coconut, or Salted Caramel (use BADLILLIE for 10% off) Bowmar Nutrition has a salted caramel egg based protein that’s great mixed with it as well!
+It smells too sweet but is good mixed in.

 - The Blender: I wish the blender didn’t matter, but it does.
 Of course use what you have, and see if you can perfect it!
 I used to use the Vitamix and it worked, but once I got a Ninja IQ (using an affiliate amazon link) I have NEVER LOOKED BACK.
 It is by far my favorite way to make this shake now.
 It’s so small and discrete I feel fine leaving it on the counter which makes it feel so much easier to use every night.
 And the clean up is such a breeze compared to my big blender!
 It blends it so fast and so smooth.
 I worried it was too fast at first but now that I’ve gotten it down, it’s PERFECT every time.
 (Warning, the large, regular sized Ninja blender does NOT work for this shake.
 It’ll be icy and sloshy.)